Dec 15 2020

 Picking a School

-At the University of Alberta, our foreign exchange/study abroad department is University of Alberta International (UAI), and it handles both incoming as well as outgoing students.
-Specific to going abroad, and my Japan goal in particular, is this list, which lists all the options open through UAI.
+At the University of Alberta, our foreign exchange/study abroad department is University of Alberta International (local), or UAI, and it handles both incoming as well as outgoing students.
+Specific to going abroad, and my Japan goal in particular, is this list (local), which lists all the options open through UAI.

 In terms of faculty-specific courses, I’m not in Engineering, nor Business, nor ALES, nor am I trying to do an internship, so that whittles down the options a lot further.
 In particular, it whittles off all the Kyoto ones, which is a pity as that would have been a top choice for me to go to over the Tokyo-based universities just because I’m more fascinated by what I know of the culture over there.